London: Leisure and entertainment

 Leisure is a major part of the London economy.
 A 2003 report attributed a quarter of the entire UK leisure economy to London at 25.6 events per 1000 people.
 The city is one of the four fashion capitals of the world, and, according to official statistics, is the world's third-busiest film production centre, presents more live comedy than any other city, and has the biggest theatre audience of any city in the world.

-Within the City of Westminster in London, the entertainment district of the West End has its focus around Leicester Square, where London and world film premieres are held, and Piccadilly Circus, with its giant electronic advertisements.
+Within the City of Westminster, the entertainment district of the West End has its focus around Leicester Square, where London and world film premieres are held, and Piccadilly Circus, with its giant electronic advertisements.
 London's theatre district is here, as are many cinemas, bars, clubs, and restaurants, including the city's Chinatown district (in Soho), and just to the east is Covent Garden, an area housing speciality shops.
+In 1881, the West End's Savoy Theatre, which was built to showcase the plays of Gilbert and Sullivan, was fitted with the incandescent light bulb developed by Sir Joseph Swan to become the first public building in the world to be lit entirely by electricity.
 The city is the home of Andrew Lloyd Webber, whose musicals have dominated West End theatre since the late 20th century.
 Agatha Christie's The Mousetrap, the world's longest-running play, has been performed in the West End since 1952.
 The Laurence Olivier Awards–named after Laurence Olivier–are given annually by the Society of London Theatre.
-The Royal Ballet, English National Ballet, Royal Opera, and English National Opera are based in London and perform at the Royal Opera House, the London Coliseum, Sadler's Wells Theatre, and the Royal Albert Hall, as well as touring the country.
+The Royal Ballet, English National Ballet, Royal Opera, and English National Opera are based in London and perform at the Royal Opera House, the London Coliseum, Sadler's Wells Theatre and the Royal Albert Hall, as well as touring the country.
+London was the centre of music hall, with the Hackney Empire, host to many music hall stars, among the best-surviving Edwardian era variety theatres.

 Islington's 1 mi long Upper Street, extending northwards from Angel, has more bars and restaurants than any other street in the UK.
 Europe's busiest shopping area is Oxford Street, a shopping street nearly 1 mi long, making it the longest shopping street in the UK.
 It is home to vast numbers of retailers and department stores, including Selfridges flagship store.
 Knightsbridge, home to the equally renowned Harrods department store, lies to the south-west.
-Opened in 1760 with its flagship store on Regent Street since 1881, Hamleys is the oldest toy store in the world.
-Madame Tussauds wax museum opened in Baker Street in 1835.
+One of the world's largest retail destinations, London frequently ranks at or near the top of retail sales of any city.
+Opened in 1760 with its flagship store on Regent Street since 1881, Hamleys is the oldest toy shop in the world.
+The Camden Town shoe retailer of Dr. Martens footwear was a favourite haunt of punk musicians.
+Madame Tussauds wax museum opened in Baker Street in 1835, an era viewed as being when London's tourism industry began.